 Answer: Neither Darlan nor de Gaulle, but Weygand

-Reader James Overmeyer (comments, below) solved this riddle by pointing out that the signature was neither Darlan nor de Gaulle, but General Maxime Weygand, Delegate-General in French North Africa when “Casablanca” was filmed.
+Reader James Overmeyer (comments, below) solved this riddle by pointing out that the signer was neither Darlan nor de Gaulle, but General Maxime Weygand, Delegate-General in French North Africa when “Casablanca” was filmed.
 We confirmed this by watching the Peter Lorre episode on YouTube.
-Lorres’s charcter can clearly be heard saying “General Weygand.”
+Lorres’s character can clearly be heard saying “General Weygand.”
 Nor have we seen any evidence that a subtitle ever appeared substituting the names of Darlan or de Gaulle.
-(Thanks to Mr. Overmeyer, whose note appears in “Comments.”)
+(Thanks, Mr. Overmeyer.)

 As Casablanca fans all know, Rick eventually passes the Letters to Victor and Ilsa, who take off for Lisbon and freedom.
 Then Rick sells out and makes off with Inspector Louis Renault (Claude Rains) to join the French Resistance.
-Because, of course, Rick has been a patriot all along.
+Because, of course, Rick has stood for liberty all along.

 As Time Goes By: the novel

-Michael Walsh is a screenwriter and a friend of Hillsdale College who wrote a stunner of a book for Casablanca fans.
+Michael Walsh is a screenwriter and a friend of Hillsdale College who wrote a stunner novel for Casablanca fans.
 Walsh tells what happened after Ilsa and Victor left on the plane for Lisbon.
-He also discloses Rick’s, Ilsa’s, Louis’ and Sam’s lives before they came to Casablanca.
+He also relates Rick’s, Ilsa’s, Louis’ and Sam’s lives before they came to Casablanca.
 (Rick’s real name was Itzhak Baline, and Walsh explains why he had to leave New York in a hurry.)
-If you yearn to hear their voices again, here they are.
+If you yearn to hear their voices again, Mr. Walsh’s book brings them to life.
 Not to spoil it, but Rick and Ilsa meet and love again.
 You won’t put this book down.

 Balance particularly fails over Darlan.
 The documentary describes him as an authoritative and trustworthy figure (lots of close-ups of the Admiral splendidly uniformed with determined expressions).
 But Darlan was an Anglophobe, an anti-Semite, a liar and a pompous ass, one of the most reviled Vichy leaders, and nobody mourned his assassination.
 A rounder view of Darlan would have better informed the account of his role in July 1940.